 First introduced in Office 2003, OneNote has evolved carefully over the years, reaching its current state of OneDrive-reliant syncing notebook that can be accessed from Windows Phones (and other mobile devices).

 In OneNote 2013 there has been a slight reorganization of key tools but little to indicate a wholesale rethink of the application.

 Making notes is easy thanks to the large notebook portion of the screen, while navigation through notebooks can be performed via a new dropdown menu that appears via an arrow below the notebook title.

 Probably the most notable addition to OneNote comes with the improved spreadsheet tool, which enables you to create Excel tables within notebook pages.
 This is a long-awaited improvement on the previous tablet tool, and existing Excel documents can be embedded and edited, another overdue improvement.

 It’s not just Excel that can be found embedded in OneNote – Visio diagrams can also appear in your notes, with real-time, instant edits available, simply by double-clicking the embedded diagram, launching the main application and saving.

 7.3 OneNote MX

-Touch in OneNote 2013 comes in two flavours.
-For standard use, the tiny Quick Access Toolbar again provides access to the Touch Mode button, and as with Outlook 2013 the implantation is of the slapdash, enlargement and spacing out variety.
+Touch in OneNote 2013 comes in two flavors.
+For standard use, the tiny Quick Access Toolbar again provides access to the Touch Mode button, and, as with Outlook 2013, the implantation is of the slapdash, enlargement, and spacing out variety.

 However, OneNote 2013 sports a bit of a surprise in the shape of a separate app called OneNote MX.
 This is very much a touch-based application, featuring a circular menu system that wields formatting controls.
 A single tap of the word or phrase that requires editing displays an on-screen button that results in the menu, which cleverly offers access to a wide selection of controls in a limited space.